geopandas/pgpkg/README.md

 Not available on PyPi yet, so clone the repository in Github and `python setup.py develop`.

+This requires the latest available version for `pygeos`, right now from the `master` branch of that repository.

 ## Usage

 To create a geopackage, given a pandas DataFrame `df` containing `pygeos` geometry objects in the 'geometry' column: